-LASSO regression is fitted using R package glmnet and lambda value is chosen that minimizes the 10-fold cross validation.8 Similarly, we chose not to penalize the treatment effect, thus allowing the treatment effect to be always selected in the model.
+We fitted LASSO-naïve using the R package glmnet and λ value was chosen through a 10-fold cross-validation.8We did not penalize the treatment effect.
+Thus the treatment effect was always included in the model.

-Generalized linear mixed effect model using LASSO is fitted using glmmLasso R package.9 The optimal lambda value is chosen by cross validation.
-Again, we did not penalize the treatment effect and the baseline risk.
+We fitted GLMM-LASSO using the glmmLasso R package.9 The optimal λvalue was chosen by cross validation.
+Again, we did not penalize the treatment effect.

-Bayesian LASSO with mixed effects and SSVS are fitted using JAGS software through R. Shrinkage priors were placed on both prognostic effect and effect modifiers, but we did not put any shrinkage priors on the treatment effect or on baseline effect.
+We fitted Bayes-LASSO and SSVS using JAGS software through R. Shrinkage priors were placed on both prognostic effect and effect modifiers, but we did not put any shrinkage priors on the treatment effect or on the baseline effect (αj in Equation (1)).
 For SSVS, we used the variant of SSVS that Meuwissen and Goddard20 proposed, where τβ2 was assumed random.

 For Bayesian methods, 3 chains of 10,000 iterations each has been run with 1000 iteration burn-in.